laravel/docs/eloquent-relationships.md

     $user->roles()->attach($roleId, ['expires' => $expires]);

-Of course, sometimes it may be necessary to remove a role from a user.
+Sometimes it may be necessary to remove a role from a user.
 To remove a many-to-many relationship record, use the `detach` method.
 The `detach` method will delete the appropriate record out of the intermediate table; however, both models will remain in the database:

     // Detach a single role from the user...
     $user->roles()->detach($roleId);